lexma1412/lexma1412.github.io/_posts/2024-05-25-ImageFilter.md

 In image processing, filter is important step to pre-process input image to remove noise in input data.
 There are many filter techniques, this post will summarize some of them that supported in opencv library

 ## Gaussian Filter
 Gaussian Filter also called Gaussian blur in opencv,  is a low pass filter used for reducing noise.
-First, let come with gaussian function definition:<br />
+First, let see  gaussian function definition:<br />
 ![Gaussian Filter formula](https://github.com/lexma1412/lexma1412.github.io/blob/main/assets/ImageFilter/Gaussian_formula.png?raw=true)